-- 1.2.1 There are several critical reasons why the preparation of the Knowsley Local Plan must include consideration of the scale of new retail to be planned for in the Borough.
-Retail development is a major development type in a largely urban area such as Knowsley, and therefore represents one of the significant ways in which the Borough is likely to change. - 1.2.2 Planning for new retail assists in responding to arising shopping needs and demands in Knowsley's settlements to ensure that the offer is

-- sufficiently attractive, diverse and accessible for local residents.
-This supports a link to economic growth by ensuring that Knowsley's centres maintain sufficient viability and vitality of retail function and individuality to be commensurate to their position in the retail hierarchy.
-A key indicator in this regard is the ability to maintain appropriate retention levels of available expenditure within the respective catchments. - 1.2.3 In Knowsley, planning for new retail will be a critical element in ensuring that the Local Plan, including the Core Strategy reflects the aspirations of the local Sustainable Community Strategy1 (SCS), particularly in delivering vibrant and welcoming town centres.
+- 1.2.1 There are several critical reasons why the Knowsley Local Plan must consider the scale of new retail to be planned for in the Borough.
+Retail development is a major development type in a largely urban area such as Knowsley, and therefore represents one of the significant ways in which the Borough is likely to change. - 1.2.2 Planning for new retail assists in responding to arising shopping needs and demands in Knowsley's settlements to ensure that the offer is sufficiently attractive, diverse and accessible for local residents.
+This supports a link to economic growth by ensuring that Knowsley's centres maintain sufficient viability and vitality of retail function and individuality to reflect their position in the retail hierarchy.
+A key indicator in this regard is the ability to maintain appropriate retention levels of available expenditure within the respective catchments. - 1.2.3 In Knowsley, planning for new retail will help ensure that the Local Plan reflects the aspirations of the Sustainable Community Strategy1 (SCS) by delivering vibrant and welcoming town centres.
 Local planning policies relating to new retail are also required to be provided by national policy, where it is stated that local authorities should be positive, promote competitive town centre environments and set out policies for the management and growth of centres over the plan period.
-It is therefore clear that the Knowsley Core Strategy must contain a robust retail policy approach, which establishes the level of anticipated need for new development to be accommodated in Knowsley over the plan period. - 1.2.4 Encouraging investment in town centre development and increased competition between businesses is beneficial in terms of providing an improved choice for consumers, and can have additional advantages in terms of productivity and efficiency improvements.
+Knowsley Core Strategy must therefore contain a robust retail policy approach, which establishes the level of anticipated need for new development to be accommodated in Knowsley over the plan period. - 1.2.4 Encouraging investment in town centre development and increased competition between businesses is beneficial in terms of providing an improved choice for consumers, and improvements to productivity and efficiency.
 However competition between centres (and existing out of centre locations) requires consideration and strategic choices when making decisions on the appropriate distribution of available floorspace.
 This is informed by the identification of the existing pattern of retail provision, taking account of retail catchments and levels of accessibility so as to identify 'gaps' in the network of centres or the provision of different types of facilities (e.g. local shops, food superstores, department stores or other key shopping facilities).